Romila Thapar: Work

+Views

-Views on revisionist historiography
+On revisionist historiography

 Thapar is critical of what she calls a "communal interpretation" of Indian history, in which events in the last thousand years are interpreted solely in terms of a notional continual conflict between monolithic Hindu and Muslim communities.
 Thapar says this communal history is "extremely selective" in choosing facts, "deliberately partisan" in interpretation and does not follow current methods of analysis using multiple, prioritised causes.

-In 2002, the Indian coalition government led by the Bharatiya Janata Party (BJP) changed the school textbooks for social sciences and history, on the ground that certain passages offended the sensibilities of some religious and caste groups.
-Romila Thapar, who was the author of the textbook on Ancient India for class VI, objected to the changes made without her permission that, for example, deleted passages on eating of beef in ancient times, and the formulation of the caste system.
-She questioned whether the changes were an, "attempt to replace mainstream history with a Hindutva version of history", with the view to use the resultant controversy as "election propaganda".
+In 2002, the Indian coalition government led by the Bharatiya Janata Party (BJP) changed the school textbooks for social sciences and history, on the grounds that certain passages offended the sensibilities of some religious and caste groups.
+Romila Thapar, who was the author of the textbook on Ancient India for class VI, objected to the changes made without her permission that, for example, deleted passages on eating of beef in ancient times, and on the formulation of the caste system.
+She questioned whether the changes were an "attempt to replace mainstream history with a Hindutva version of history", with the view to use the resultant controversy as "election propaganda".
 Other historians and commentators, including Bipan Chandra, Sumit Sarkar, Irfan Habib, R.S.
-Sharma, Vir Sanghvi, Dileep Padgaonkar and Amartya Sen also protested the changes and published their objections in a compilation titled, Communalisation of Education.
+Sharma, Vir Sanghvi, Dileep Padgaonkar and Amartya Sen also protested the changes and published their objections in a compilation titled Communalisation of Education.

 Writing about the 2006 Californian Hindu textbook controversy, Thapar opposed some of the changes that were proposed by Hindu groups to the coverage of Hinduism and Indian history in school textbooks.
 She contended that while Hindus have a legitimate right to a fair and culturally sensitive representation, some of the proposed changes included material that pushed a political agenda.

+Historiography

+Thapar is frequently classified as a leading figure of the Marxist school of Indian historiography alongside R.S.
+Sharma and Irfan Habib.
+Tom Bottomore's A Dictionary of Marxist Thought cites Thapar as one of the representatives of Indian Marxist historical thought.
+The Encyclopedia of Historians and Historical Writing entry on Thapar notes that her work is distinct from that of Marxist scholar D.D.
+Kosambi.